 Love yourself as you are.
 We are all different, and we need to embrace these differences to make the world a humane place.
 Do not compare yourself to others.
 You are unique and beautiful.

-Dream Big everything is possible, send it to the universe, he knows how to make it work, you cannot control it.
-You just need to be ready.
-Keep working and dreaming.
+Dream Big.
+Everything is possible.
+Please send it to the universe.
+He knows how to make it work.
+You cannot control it.
+It would help if you were ready.
+So keep working and dreaming.

 Surround yourself with positive people.
-If someone speaks badly about others, delete them from your contacts; they will one day speak badly of you too, and indeed that hurts.
+When you speak badly of others, delete them from your contacts; they will one day speak badly of you too, and indeed that hurts.
 They will get their karma, but you will waste your time and energy.
-At the end of the day, it’s simply not worth it.
+So at the end of the day, it’s simply not worth it.

 Can you please give us your favorite “Life Lesson Quote”?
 Can you share how that was relevant to you in your life?